 Any deck stairs design should combine style, safety, and durability all in one.
-Your deck’s stairs are bound to garner a lot of foot traffic from family and friends, and your guests’ safety is of utmost importance.
-That said, there’s no reason your stairs can’t be eye-catching and stylish, too.
+Your deck stairs are bound to garner a lot of foot traffic from family and friends, and your guests’ safety is of utmost importance.
+That said, there’s no reason composite steps to patio or lawn landings can’t be eye-catching and stylish, too.

-Before you dive into imagining your perfect deck stairs design, you need to first understand deck stair anatomy.
-Then, you’ll need to consider the factors that will influence your design:
+Before you dive into ideas for your deck stairs design, you need to first understand deck stair anatomy and the factors that will affect your design.

 Understanding Deck Stair Anatomy

-- Skirts are usually pieces of trim, like fascia board, that cover the end-cuts of the treads as well as the open underside of the stairs.
+✓ Skirts are usually pieces of trim, like fascia board, that cover the stringers and often the entire under-stair area.
+Skirts may also cover the end-cuts of the treads, depending on the application.

 Deck Stair Building Code Requirements: What You Need to Know

-Your deck stairs design must meet residential building code requirements in order to be considered safe for use.
+Your deck stairs design must meet local residential building code requirements to be considered safe for use.
 Building codes vary by state and municipality, so you’ll need to check with your city or town hall for your local code requirements.
-However, there are some standards for stairs that are generally consistent across regions:

 - The product line.